When Domains Collide: An Activity Theory Exploration of Cross-Disciplinary Collaboration: Background

 \section{Background}

-Collaboration in software development teams is a long-studied phenomenon \cite{brooks1995mythical, whitehead2007collaboration}, but as technology and practices evolve, so does how collaboration is conducted, and the frictions involved in it.
-Here we focus on the collaboration aspect of how SDE works with DEs, which can be across the team border as clients or, as in more recent situations, embedded within the team itself with a shared outcome and client focus.
+Collaboration in software development teams is a long-studied phenomenon \cite{brooks1995mythical, whitehead2007collaboration}, but as technology and practices evolve, so does collaboration and its associated frictions.
+We focus on the collaboration aspect of how SDE works with DEs, which can be across the team border as clients or, as in more recent situations, embedded within the team itself with a shared outcome and client focus.
 We categorized the different types of collaborations into four models.

 \textbf{Professional Collaboration} typically involves software professionals \cite{brooks1995mythical, lehman1980programs}, often working for clients in industries such as finance, transportation, and government \cite{steinmueller1995us, royce1987managing}.
 Responsibility for creating the product and its ownership remains entirely with the software team.
 Collaboration to build the software is internal to the development team, with checkpoints with clients as required in the development process \cite{boehm1986spiral, abbott1981software}.